Sciatic nerve block

 • Volume commonly ~15–25 mL with ultrasound, adjusted to achieve spread around tibial and common peroneal components.

-• Consider lower concentration/volume if concerned about prolonged motor block and falls risk; ensure oral analgesia plan for rebound pain.
+• Consider lower concentration/volume if concerned about prolonged motor block and falls risk, ensure oral analgesia plan for rebound pain.

 • Calculate maximum safe dose considering all local anaesthetic given (including any saphenous/adductor canal block).